unicode-org/message-format-wg/spec/syntax.md

-Any Unicode code point is allowed in either, with the exception of the relevant delimiters (`{` and `}` for Text, `|` for Literal), `\` (which starts an escape sequence), and surrogate code points U+D800 through U+DBFF (which cannot be encoded into UTF-8).
+Any Unicode code point is allowed in either, with the exception of the relevant delimiters (`{` and `}` for Text, `|` for Literal), `\` (which starts an escape sequence), and surrogate code points U+D800 through U+DFFF (which cannot be encoded into UTF-8).

 All code points are preserved.